For instructors: demonstrates the primary functions of the Activity Overview. To learn more about Grading Types, click here.

 To access the assignments page, click the menu icon in the top left corner of any Bongo page then click Assignments.

 On the Assignments page, click the vertical ellipsis to the right of the assignment you want to grade.

-Within the Overview, you can search for specific learners by clicking the magnifying glass, or sort them by name, status, or score with the buttons on the left.
+Within the Overview, you can search for specific learners by clicking the magnifying glass, or sort them by name, status, score, or submission time with the buttons on the left.
 To grade a specific learner, click their name.